tomekw/whatever/README.md

 [![Build Status](https://secure.travis-ci.org/tomekw/whatever.png)](http://travis-ci.org/tomekw/whatever)

+NO CREDIT?
+NO PROBLEM!
+No reasonable pull offer refused!

 All pull requests will be accepted.
 Let's see where it goes!

 Run whatever like this!
 It's totally safe and stuff: